11ty/eleventy-plugin-bundle/README.md

 <!--
 Must haves:

+* plugin duplicates: if I addPlugin directly from the webc plugin and someone else also adds it, what happens?
 * Add postprocessing transforms for postcss modifications
 * guarantee that the transform runs first in order somehow (think about transform order)
+* TODOs on readme: WebC example

 Version Two:

+* Clean up the _site/bundle folder on exit?
 * Example ideas:
 	* App bundle and page bundle
 * can we make this work for syntax highlighting? or just defer to WebC for this?